jstet/Can-Gus-dance-to-that/README.md

 ## How does it work?

 The app uses Spotifys API to pull song metrics for "Boogie Wonderland" and then compares them to the song metrics of a song the user enters.

+## To do

+- hide video at first, instead display something else
+- show different videos when answer changes
+- change playback speed of video -> calculate speed change through bpm
+- cut video so it fits to bpm
+- make spotify play the song
+- when user pauses, video should pause too
+- maybe optimize for mobile devices